Abdulla-hamideh/tracking-couple-of-favorite-stocks-using-yfinance-library/README.md

 4. the latest financial

 # Further features will be included in the future
-1. Arima prediction for the future of each stock
-2. improve the execution time (06/01/2021 = execution time is 4min and 12 sec)
+1. improve the execution time (06/01/2021 = execution time is 4min and 12 sec)
-3. Gui
+2. Gui

 # Updates
 there will be a monthly-basis update for the code to ensure everything is running properly